aglushkov/serega/README.md

 ### Plugin :formatters

-Allows to define value formatters one time and apply them on any attributes.
+Allows to define `formatters` and apply them on attributes.

-Config option `config.formatters.add()` can be used to add formatters.
+Config option `config.formatters.add` can be used to add formatters.

 Attribute option `:format` now can be used with name of formatter or with callable instance.